seeusman1/Thesis-rvex-rewrite/README.md

 of the user manual (doc folder) for usage information.

-ml605-grlib, ml605-grlib-bare, and ml605-doom
+ml605-grlib and and ml605-doom
 ---------------------------------------------

-These platforms are various systems that use the GRLIB GPL hardware IP library as peripherals.
+These platforms use the GRLIB GPL hardware IP library as peripherals.
 Roughly:

  - ml605-grlib is a very basic port of the ML605 LEON3 example platform from GRLIB.
 It essentially replaces the quad-core version of the platform with a